+The Alliant Energy Center (AEC) is undergoing a long-term master planning and redevelopment process.
 The AEC campus is the region’s premier, multi-venue expo, convention and event destination, providing a place for major events that attract visitors from across the country and around the world.
 The project is part of a broad effort to transform the property into a catalyst for economic development by attracting more visitors, creating a destination district, and providing new opportunities for the adjacent neighborhoods in south Madison.

+A multi-year, phased effort.
 Development on the campus will take place in multi-year phases—each phase overseen by the AEC Comprehensive Master Plan Oversight Committee which includes representatives of Dane County, the city of Madison, the tourism industry and local business leaders.

 PHASE 1 / IMPACT ANALYSIS

 In early 2017, the Committee led completion of a detailed market and economic impact analysis prepared by Hunden Strategic Partners that identified market areas for additional growth and recommended several potential campus improvements, which will be used to guide the more detailed campus master plan.